 The watershed area of the Ballona Creek mouth was considerably larger before 1825, during a period when the Los Angeles River found its way to the sea along this route.
-Flood conditions in the 1860s also took this route to the Sea.
 Efforts to maintain a permanently open channel between the outer Lagoon and the Sea began in the late 1880s, although maintaining open conditions proved difficult (see notes on 1887 T-sheet; Figure 10).
 Our historical investigations have provided narrative descriptions of these events and the conditions between them, and the coastal survey documents the transition from a dynamic estuary mouth to the artificial channel.

 Figure 10.
-Detail of coastal survey (T-Sheet) from 1887 showing the new pier and entrance to proposed harbor.
+Detail of coastal survey (T-Sheet) from 1887 showing the new piers and entrance to proposed harbor.